DependableSystemsLab/LLTFI/README.md

   2. Set LLFI_BUILD_ROOT environment variable e.g., export LLFI_BUILD_ROOT=/path/to/LLFI/installation
   3. Call the ./compileAndRun.sh script with the first argument as factorial, and the second argument as the number to compute the factorial of (e.g., 6)

-  For complete test of whole of LLFI, please use LLFI test suite and refer to wiki page: [Test suite for regression test](https://github.com/DependableSystemsLab/LLFI/wiki/Test-Suite-for-Regression-Test) for details.

 <!--
 ####GUI